ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 {:id="NxtLightSensor.GenerateLight" .boolean} *GenerateLight*
 : Specifies whether the light sensor should generate light.

+{:id="NxtLightSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the NxtLightSensor.

 {:id="NxtLightSensor.SensorPort" .text .do} *SensorPort* : Specifies the sensor port that the sensor is connected to.
  **Must be specified in the Designer.**